 d

 Minimum number of observations between change points.
-Should be left as d=2.
+The built-in thresholds currently support only d = 2.

 displayOutput